 Terraformation has partnered with Hope Ministries to scale its ongoing restoration efforts, with the goal of establishing six permanent native forests across the country.

 Terraformation financed the construction of six tree nurseries that will allow Hope Ministries to restore 28 native species — including smooth-barked mahogany (Khaya anthotheca), African blackwood (Dalbergia melanoxylon), and Mgwina (Adina microcephala).
 The nurseries will enable the planting of 150,000 trees across 113 hectares.
 The biodiverse forests that result promise to create sustainable jobs for local people and bring back wildlife like elephants, whose habitat has disappeared due to deforestation.
 They’ll also help counter the rapid tree loss that has destroyed the country’s watersheds and worsened the climate crisis.

-Between 2001 and 2020, loss of tree cover in Malawi released an average of 3.89 metric tons of CO2e per year into the atmosphere.
 In 2016, the deforestation crisis became so severe that Malawi’s government deployed soldiers to stop illegal logging that jeopardized the Lilongwe River, a source of drinking water and hydropower for the country’s capital city.

 Any long-term solution to deforestation must tackle the underlying drivers of the crisis, according to Hope Ministries Head of Programs and Operations Blessings Mlowoka.
 “We need to address the root cause of deforestation,” Mlowoka says.
 “Why are people deforesting?
 It’s because of poverty.”